-The project will develop evidence-based resources on key topics in primary school literacy and numeracy, and then examine different professional learning models that build educators’ capacity to use the evidence in those resources.
-It will also investigate the key characteristics of effective use of evidence in schools.
+GEMS developed evidence-based resources on key topics in primary school literacy and numeracy, and then examined different professional learning models to build educators’ capacity to use the evidence in those resources.
+It also investigated the key characteristics of effective use of evidence in schools.

 Two challenges have been identified in terms of understanding evidence-informed teaching in Australian schools:

 - Research is not well used.

 - The use of research is not well researched.

 Eighty percent of educators in a study of Victorian schools said they ‘highly value’ keeping up-to-date with research, but only 34% use it ‘often’ in practice.

 - Conditions in which research ‘lands’ in schools.